Lzzz-7/SZ-Personal-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a <!-- insert name of component 1 here --> Shopping Cart component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a <!-- insert name of component 2 here --> Matrix component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a <!-- insert name of component 3 here --> Personal Profile component
 ```

 Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.